 Unlike worship or corporate lighting, you don’t want to include the audience in your lighting for most of the show.
 But when you do include them, you make a huge impact!

-Your job as the lighting designer is to bring people’s eyes to the band and keep them there.
+Your job as the lighting designer (even if you don’t consider yourself to be one) is to bring people’s eyes to the band and keep them there.

 Band lighting is…Backlight focused…